Moment

 I was eager to try out the latest 400D and didn't hesitate to use it on a photo shoot.
 Taking pictures in NYC's streets with natural lighting was an exciting way to test the roll.

 Below are some photos from that shoot with my subject, Princess.
-The images combine various circumstances — outdoors and indoors, with and without flash - on 35mm and 120 films.
+The images combine various circumstances — outdoors and indoors, with and without flash— on 35mm and 120 film.

 At first glance, I was not impressed by the 400D.
 However, upon closer inspection, I quickly realized how unique this film stock is when compared to Portra 400.
 It produces vibrant images with excellent contrast and bold colors that truly stand out.